jaredszajkowski/jaredszajkowski.github.io/content/post/asset-class-performance-fed-policy-cycles/index.md

 * Cumulative change in FFR during the cycle (decimal and basis points)
 * Annualized change in FFR during the cycle (decimal and basis points)

 From the above DataFrame, we can then plot the cumulative and annualized returns for each cycle in a bar chart.
-First, the cumulative returns:
+First, the cumulative returns along with the cumulative change in FFR:

 ![SPY Cumulative Returns](02_SPY_Cumulative_Returns_FFR_Change.png)

-And then the annualized returns:
+And then the annualized returns along with the annualized change in FFR:

 ![SPY Annualized Returns](02_SPY_Annualized_Returns_FFR_Change.png)

 The cumulative returns plot is not particularly insightful, but there are some interesting observations to be gained from the annualized returns plot.
-During the past two (2) rate cutting cycles (cycles 3 and 7), the stocks have exhibited negative returns during the rate cutting cycle.
-However, after the rate cutting cycle was complete, the following returns were quite strong and higher than the historical mean return for the S&P 500.
-The economic intuition for this behavior is valid; as the economy weakens, the stock market falls, the returns become negative, and the Fed responds with cutting rates.
+During the past two (2) rate cutting cycles (cycles 3 and 7), stocks have exhibited negative returns during the rate cutting cycle.
+However, after the rate cutting cycle was complete, returns during the following cycle (when rates were usually flat) were quite strong and higher than the historical mean return for the S&P 500.
+The economic intuition for this behavior is valid; as the economy weakens, investors are concerned about the pricing of equities, the returns become negative, and the Fed responds with cutting rates.
+The exact timing of when the Fed begins cutting rates is one of the unknowns; the Fed could be ahead of the curve, cutting rates as economic data begins to prompt that action, or behind the curve, where the ecomony rolls over rapidly and even the Fed's actions are not enough to halt the economic contraction.

 Finally, we can run an OLS regression to check fit: